Composition of bi-coupling schemes

 <coupling-scheme:multi> <participant name="MySolver1" control="yes"/> <participant name="MySolver2" /> <participant name="MySolver3" /> ... </coupling-scheme:multi>

-control. preCICE computes the convergence measures and the acceleration on this participant.
-Be careful: this participant needs to have
+control of the coupling. preCICE computes the convergence measures and the acceleration on this participant.

 All other tags are similar to a normal implicit coupling.

-To find out more about multi coupling, you can also read Section 3.8 in Benjamin’s thesis.
+To find out more about multi coupling, you can also read Section 3.8 in Benjamin’s thesis or have a look at the tutorial of multiple perpendicular flaps in a channel.